infinum/qa-handbook/Tools/Using Charles.md

 ## How to use breakpoints

 Breakpoints enable you to stop requests/responses "mid-air" (in Charles) and change them before forwarding them back to the API or to the mobile app.
+By doing so, you effectively take full control of all the networking. :)

-To set up, a breakpoint, right-click on an endpoint and select "Breakpoints":
+To set up a breakpoint, right-click on an endpoint and select "Breakpoints":

 ![Select breakpoints](/img/charles-breakpoints-select.png)